BranchTaken/Hemlock/doc/design/syntax.md

 - Lines comprising only comments and/or whitespace are ignored.
 - Consecutive expressions at the same indentation are distinct expressions.

-Automated formatting only needs to perform a few actions:

-- Strip extraneous trailing whitespace, including any `'\n'` codepoints following the last token.
-- Replace multi-space separation between tokens with single spaces.
-- Densely rewrap lines that exceed 100 columns, but make no effort to split tokens which exceed 100 columns even when placed alone on a line.

-With autoformatting done, there are limited significant formatting style considerations, e.g.:
+Autoformatting only needs to remove excessive whitespace and densely rewrap.
+With that done, there are limited significant formatting style considerations, e.g.:

 - Use block indentation of subexpressions for long expressions rather than dense wrapping when doing so improves readability.